How to Plan for Your Ideal Retirement

 Other financial considerations

-Now that you’ve got the timeline down, here are some other financial considerations that you should look at soon as possible.
+Now that you’ve got the timeline down, here are some other financial considerations that you should look at as soon as possible.

-When to claim Social Security: Many workers want to delay claiming their benefits in order to maximize their monthly payments, while others may need to claim benefits as early as they can.
+Many workers want to delay claiming their benefits in order to maximize their monthly payments, while others may need to claim benefits as early as they can.
 The trade-off with claiming your maximum available benefit at age 70 is that you either work longer or use savings to support yourself until that time.
 In other cases, retirees find that it’s better to take Social Security payments earlier while allowing their taxable investments the opportunity to continue to grow.

 Here’s a picture of how your Social Security payments differ by age if you were born in or after 1960.